-Short hike in the Tijuca Park, ideal for people who like to walk, but not too much, this tour is perfect.
+Small hike in the Park of Tijuca, ideal for people who like to walk, but not too much, this visit is perfect.

-In 1860, the engineer Job Alc├óntara was salacious by the imperial government to build the beautiful stone bridge in the shape of a Roman arch, which is opposed to the "Cascatinha Taunay".
-The highest waterfall of the PNT is formed by the waterfall "Rio Tijuca, Rio Conde" and other tributaries.
-In 1817, the artist Nicolas Antoine Taunay built a small house near the Cascatinha and enchanted, he immortalized the beauty of the waterfall in his paintings.
-He became the great host of the forest, organizing meetings for the court.
+In 1860, the engineer Job Alcántara was hired by the imperial government to build the beautiful stone bridge in the shape of a Roman arch, which is opposed to the "Cascatinha Taunay. " The highest waterfall of the PNT is formed by the waterfall "Rio Tijuca, Rio Conde" and other tributaries.
+In 1817, the artist Nicolas Antoine Taunay built a small house near the Cascatinha and became enchanted by it.
+He immortalized the beauty of the waterfall in his paintings.
+He became the big host of the forest, organizing meetings for the court.
 The Taunay house was demolished in 1946.
-The site was built the restaurant "Cascatinha".
+In the site was built the restaurant "Cascatinha".

 A good leisure tip is the painters' corner (Recanto dos Pintores), a space with toys, ponds and a picnic and barbecue area.
 There are toilets, water and parking near the site, which is in front of the reception center.
-At the end of 2013, the space underwent a revitalization that enhanced the infrastructure to accommodate visitors with more comfort and convenience.
+In the end of 2013, the space has undergone a revitalization that has improved the infrastructure to accommodate visitors with more comfort and convenience.

-Small space as the name suggests to practice quietly Tha├» Chi, meditation ...
-Lago Thai Chi is 327 meters taking a small hike just from the "Recando dos Peintores".
-It is important when you arrive on this place, to remain silent, or not to scream so as not to annoy the followers.
+Small space as its name indicates to practice in all tranquility Thaï chi and meditation ...
+The Lago de Thaï Chi is located at 327 meters taking a small hike just starting in the "Recanto dos Pintores".
+It is important when you arrive on this place, to remain silent, or at least not shout so not to annoy the praticants.

-The only waterfall or bath is allowed in this area, "Cachoeira das Almas" is located approximately three kilometers from the gate of the park.
+The only waterfall or bath that is allowed in this area, "Cachoeira das Almas" is located approximately three kilometers from the entrance gate of the park.
 The track, which has most of the flat path, starts near the visitor center and follows along the "Cachoeira das Almas".
-The name comes from the time of slaves, it was a place to worship their religion.
+The name comes from the time of slaves, it was a place where they praticated their religion.

-The "Lago das Fadas" name given by the second administrator of the forest, the Baron Escragnolle, he had a unique landscape of Glaziou and is located in an old pond that was dammed and restored by the architect Wladimir Alves de Souza in 1944.
+The name "Lago das Fadas" was given by the second administrator of the forest, the Baron Escragnolle.
+It had a unique landscape of Glaziou and is located in a former pond that has been dammed and restored by the architect Wladimir Alves de Souza in 1944.